Weak solutions and singular limits for a compressible fluid-structure interaction problem with slip boundary conditions: Introduction

-In the context of compressible fluids, there is a particularly interesting problem of singular limits.
-Namely, the incompressible and inviscid limit, in the sense that the compressible Navier--Stokes converges to incompressible Euler equations in the regime of low Mach number and high Reynolds number simultaneously or independently.
-There are tons of literature in this direction and we only want to mention several typical ones.
+{In the study of compressible fluids, a particularly intriguing problem involves singular limits -- specifically, the incompressible and inviscid limit, where a compressible viscous fluid becomes effectively incompressible and inviscid.
+This occurs in the regime of low Mach number and high Reynolds number (with $ \mathrm{Ma} = {U_f}/{\sqrt{p_f/\varrho_f}} $ and $ \mathrm{Re} = {\varrho_f U_f L}/{\nu_f} $ respectively, see Section \ref{sec:rescaled-system} for more details), while the fluid dynamics are described by the incompressible Euler equations}. {Considering them simultaneously allows us to directly derive the target model.
+Moreover, studying the incompressible inviscid limit enhances our understanding of how solutions to the Navier–Stokes equations behave as viscosity tends to zero, and how compressible fluids transition to incompressibility, especially near solid boundaries.} There are tons of literature in this direction and we only want to mention several typical ones.
 Let us start with the seminal work of Klainerman and Majda \cite{KM1}, where the low Mach number limit for systems of equations describing a motion of fluid is shown.
 Studying various types of singular limits allows us to eliminate unimportant or unwanted modes of motion as a consequence of scaling and asymptotic analysis.
 There were used two possible ways to introduce the Mach number into the system, which are different from the physical point of view, but from the mathematical one - completely equivalent.
 The first approach considers a varying equation of state as well as the transport coefficients see the works of Ebin \cite{EB1}, Schochet \cite{SCH2}.
 The second way is to use the dimensional analysis, see Klein \cite{Kl}.
 The mathematical analysis of singular limits can be divided into two types of frame.
 In the frame of strong solutions we can refer to works of Gallagher \cite{Gallag}, Schochet \cite {SCH2}, Danchin \cite {Da} or Hoff \cite{Ho}.
 In the frame of weak solution, because of the seminal works of Lions \cite{Lions1998} and its extension by Feireisl et al. \cite{FNP2001}, we can mention e.g. works of Desjardins--Grenier \cite{DesGre}, Desjardins--Grenier--Lions--Masmoudi \cite{DGLM}, Feireisl--Novotn\' y \cite{FN2017}.
 Moreover, the singular limits where we start with the weak solutions finally derive the strong solutions, using so-called weak strong uniqueness, see \cite{FN2017}.
 This provides us with more information on the convergence rate.

 In contrast to the growing literature on (compressible) fluid-structure interaction problems, and singular limits in compressible fluids, the study of compressible fluid-structure interaction problems with slip boundary condition is unavailable prior to the weak solutions with no-slip condition \cite{BS2018,MMNRT2022,KMN2023}, and more interestingly how are the limiting process of compressible fluids happening, encountering elastic structure, is not clear at all. \textbf{To the best of our knowledge, this paper presents the first result about the weak solutions of compressible fluids interacting with elastic boundaries under the \textit{Navier-slip boundary condition}, and the first rigorous justification of the low Mach number and high Reynolds number limit for the fluid-structure interaction problems}.